nxckkxm/speedBoatBonanza/README.md

-This is the repository for teh support page for my app Speedboat Bonanza
+This is the repository for the support page for my app Speedboat Bonanza